 Abigail’s Mitzvah Project

 Abigail’s mitzvah project represents something she loves.
-During the summer of 2017 at a school called Brentwood Elementary School twenty to twenty-five incoming 3rd-5th graders will get the privileged of participating in a play directed by Abigail.
+During the summer of 2017 at a school called Brentwood Elementary School twenty to twenty-five incoming 3rd-5th graders will get the privilege of participating in a play directed by Abigail.
 The students will be given two snacks, breakfast, and a lunch each day because most of these children would not have a good meal during the day while they parents are at work.

 The play is called Princess Whatsername.
 Princess Whatsername is about a girl who wakes up one day and cannot remember who she is.
 She is scared and frightened as she travels through the woods trying to learn her name.
 She meets many fairy-tale characters along the way (Cinderella, Snow White, Goldilocks, Hansel, The Seven Dwarfs, e.c.t.).
 Eventually, she learns her name and is reunited with her family.